Grip App Alternative: B2B Networking vs Social Event Connection

 Grip also requires meaningful organiser investment to configure and deploy.
 Smaller events, community organisers, and grassroots event teams often don't have the resources or the need for that level of infrastructure.

-FirstMove as an Alternative
+FirstMove as an alternative

 FirstMove approaches event networking from the attendee's perspective, with a focus on organic, privacy-first connection at live events.